 The Wallachian Support to Anti-Ottoman Coalition (Ankara Campaign context, 1402) took place in 1402.
 1402.

-Who won the Wallachian Support to Anti-Ottoman Coalition (Ankara Campaign context, 1402)?
+What was the outcome of the Wallachian Support to Anti-Ottoman Coalition (Ankara Campaign context, 1402)?

 The Wallachia were victorious against the Ottoman pretenders (various).